 Car ownership in New York is somewhat more expensive than the national average, owing to hefty insurance and gas taxes.
 Without taking into account your auto loan, you should anticipate to pay roughly $2,000 each year.
 You may, however, control your expenditures by picking the type of automobile you buy and how you pay for it.

 - Public Transportation

 A single ticket for public transportation costs 4.40z.
 A 20-minute ticket is also available for 3.40z.
 If travelling via both zones, tickets valid for 24 hours are priced at 15 or 26z.

 When you live in Poland, you can incur extra costs from electricity in addition to your rent.
-The simple ones are electricity, heating, water, and garbage collection, with overall monthly costs of about 155 EUR (Approx Rs.
-13,000) for an 85 square meter apartment.
+The simple ones are electricity, heating, water, and garbage collection, with overall monthly costs of about 155 EUR (Approx INR 13,000) for an 85 sq metre apartment.

 For one individual, a one-week holiday in Poland normally costs roughly z1,472.
 A one-week trip to Poland for two persons costs roughly z2,944.
 In Poland, a two-week trip for two persons costs z5,889

 Cost of Studying in Poland